 Smoking Beef Tongue – Step-by-Step Recipe

+How to cook a cow tongue?
+What does cow tongue taste like?
 It is also not as odd as most people think.
-The Spanish call it lengua, and often stew it with tomatoes, another popular dish is tacos de lengua.
+Cow tongue in Spanish is lengua, and often stew it with tomatoes, another popular dish is tacos de lengua.
+Cow tongue tacos are pretty delicious, too.
 The French also have their own tongue recipes featuring the beef tongue.
 Other countries like Germany, Russia, Japan, and Mexico consume beef tongue regularly.
 In fact, it is commonly served in the Feast of Tabernacles, a Jewish holiday.

 Smoked Beef Tongue Recipe